 The Michael K. Copass Paramedic Training Program is a collaboration between the University of Washington Harborview Medical Center, the Medic One Foundation, Seattle Fire Department, and emergency services providers throughout the Puget Sound region.
 The program includes over 2,000 hours of classroom instruction, hands-on simulation-based practice, and extensive field-based training, all under the direct supervision of physicians and experienced paramedics.
 As a result of this intensive training program, regional Medic One paramedics achieve a survival rate for sudden cardiac arrest that is 2-3 times greater than most major cities nationwide.

-Please support the Paramedic Training Program to ensure that the students in Class 50 have the finest education and training possible.
-Your support will help save lives – thank you!
+Please support the Paramedic Training Program to ensure that the 30 students in incoming Class 51 receive the finest education and training possible.
+Your support will help save lives—thank you!

 Donate Now

-Twenty-seven students representing seven emergency services providers in our region are enrolled in the Medic One Paramedic Training Program this fall.
+Thirty students representing nine emergency services providers in our region are enrolled in the Medic One Paramedic Training Program this fall.
 This is our largest class ever!
-Their 10-month long training began September 6th and will extend through June.
+Their 10-month long training will begin began on September 9th and will extend through June.
 During that time, they will undergo 2,100 hours of rigorous training, including classroom instruction, clinical rotations, and extensive field experience on Medic One paramedic units.
-Welcome, Class 50!
+Welcome, Class 51!

 • Received over 2,100 hours of instruction and training, nearly double the national recommendation.
 The majority of lectures will be taught by University of Washington faculty physicians.